mnrn/simple-make/readme.md

-# Building a simple environment with makefile.
+# Building a simple makefile environment.

 ### Thanks
 This repository was created with reference to [http://urin.github.io/posts/2013/simple-makefile-for-clang](http://urin.github.io/posts/2013/simple-makefile-for-clang)